GoogleCloudPlatform/cloud-bigtable-examples/java/simple-cli/README.md

 ## Run the code

-Before running the application, make sure you have set the path to your JSON key file to the `GOOGLE_APPLICATION_CREDENTIALS` environment variable.

-    $ export GOOGLE_APPLICATION_CREDENTIALS=/path/to/json-key-file.json

 You can run a command using the hbasecli.sh script.
 Try checking the available commands:

     $ ./hbasecli.sh -help